 sudo -v && wget --no-check-certificate -nv -O- https://download.calibre-ebook.com/linux-installer.sh | sudo sh /dev/stdin

-FBReader is a lightweight, multi-platform ebook reader, free but not open-source, supporting various formats like ePub, fb2, mobi, RTF, HTML, etc. It includes access to popular network libraries from where you can download ebooks for free or buy one.
+FBReader is a free, lightweight, multi-platform ebook reader, that is not open-source.
+It supports various formats like epub, fb2, mobi, RTF, HTML, etc. It also includes access to popular network libraries from where you can download ebooks for free or buy one.

 FBReader is highly customizable with options to choose colors, fonts, page-turning animations, bookmarks, and dictionaries.